History of Wrigley Field: Weeghman Park and the Federal League (1913–1915)

 New left field bleachers at Weeghman Park, 1915.
 Note the scoreboard has now been moved to center field.
 These bleachers occupied the former site of Eliza Hall.

 Before the start of the 1915 season, Weeghman made additional changes to the outfield.
 Gone were the jury-box bleachers in right-center field.
 The old seminary buildings beyond left field were finally demolished in March.
 In their place, Weeghman had wooden bleachers erected from the left-field corner to center field, raising the park's capacity to roughly 18,000.
 The scoreboard was relocated to center field, where it has remained in one form or another since then (with the exception of the latter part of the 1937 season during construction of the current bleachers).

-On the field, the Chi-Feds were renamed the Chicago Whales for the club's sophomore season.
-Weeghman Park was fast becoming the best place to watch baseball in Chicago, as the Whales fought their way to the Federal League pennant in one of the closest races in major league history.
-Additionally, fans enjoyed Weeghman's high standards for cleanliness and promotion.
-He was an early champion of Ladies' Day (every Friday) and in 1916 would become the first baseball owner to allow fans to keep foul balls.
-And as a successful restaurateur, his food was top-notch.
-Long before the Wrigley family entered the scene, the park was already famous for its hospitality.
+On the field, the Chi-Feds were renamed the Chicago Whales for their second season.
+Weeghman Park became a prominent venue for baseball in Chicago as the team won the Federal Legue pennant in a closely contested race.
+The park was also noted for its high standards of cleanliness and promotion.
+Weeghman introduced initiatives such as Ladies' Day (every Friday) and in 1916, became the first baseball owner to allow fans to keep foul balls.
+A successful reataurateur, he also contributed to the park's reputation for quality food. well before the Wrigley family's involvement, the park was already known for its hospitality.

 Despite the exciting pennant race and generally high quality of baseball played in the Federal League, the League was hemorrhaging money.
 In December 1915, the League capitulated to the other major leagues and disbanded.
 But all was not lost for Weeghman, however.
 He was allowed to purchase the Cubs franchise for $500,000, and promptly moved his new club out of the dilapidated West Side Park and into his Weeghman Park for the 1916 season.
 The purchase was in reality a merger between the Whales and the Cubs, as a number of former Whales stars, such as Max Flack and Claude Hendrix, found themselves playing in the same park as Cubs the following season.

 Weeghman Park, home of the Federal League champion Chicago Whales, as seen from Sheffield Avenue, in 1915.
 With the park now occupying all the land right up to Waveland Avenue, its left field area is substantially larger than it was the previous year, as is apparent from the considerable distance between the end of the left-field grandstand and the left-field corner.
 For comparison, see the above picture taken from the same vantage point in 1914.